thoughtspot/thoughtspot.github.io/_app-integrate/reference/group-api.md

 ## POST v1/group/addprivilege

-Adds a `DATADOWNLOADING` or `USERDATAUPLOADING` privilege to the system default `ALL` group.
+Adds a `DATADOWNLOADING` or `USERDATAUPLOADING` privilege to the system default `ALL_GROUP`.
 All users in the system are always part of `ALL` group.
-By default, the ALL group does not have either permission.
+By default, this group does not have either permission.

-All the data sources which the ALL group has permissions to are downloadable when `DATADOWNLOADING` is set.
+All the data sources which the `ALL_GROUP` has permissions to are downloadable when `DATADOWNLOADING` is set.